How to set up a new government campaign website

 A campaign is a planned sequence of communications and interactions that uses a compelling narrative over time to deliver a defined and measurable outcome.

 Government communicators may require a website to support a campaign.
-This guidance explains, if you can demonstrate the need for a website, how to set one up using the new government campaigns platform, or by building a separate bespoke website.
+This guidance explains, if you can demonstrate the need for a campaign website, how to set one up using either:

-A site on the campaigns platform must be:
+A site on the Campaign Platform must be:

-Sites that don’t meet the above criteria or must host a transactional element (eg where people use a government service) need to go through the normal Cabinet Office exemptions route.
+Websites that don’t meet the above criteria or that host a transactional element (e.g. where people use a government service) need to go through the Cabinet Office exemptions route.

 Before filling out your application please consider:

-Find out how to apply for a campaign page through the Government Digital Service.
+Find out how to apply for a campaign page or a microsite through the Government Digital Service.